 Over the years I have participated in a wide range of activities with my dogs.
 These include obedience, agility (with my Dalmatian 'Cookie'), lure coursing (with my Saluki 'Sookie'), and conformation showing.
 I was an obedience and agility instructor at the ACT Companion Dog Club in Canberra for many years and until 2016 taught dog obedience classes for the Yass Veterinary Hospital.
 I have also spent time in the US studying wolf behaviour at Wolf Park with ethologist Dr Eric Klinghammer and worked for a number of years as a professional groomer.
 Natural rearing and nutrition in also a passion of mine and as a result I spent many years researching, learning and teaching about these aspects of feeding and raising dogs.

 I have been involved with a range of clubs in an official capacity, serving in the past on the committee of the ACT Companion Dog Club and NSW Lure Coursing Association, and as Secretary of the Dalmatian Club of the ACT.
 In 2000 I was honoured to be a speaker at the Pyrenean World Conference in Melbourne, Australia.
 I am a member of the Pyrenean Mountain Dog Club of Victoria (which is the primary club for our breed in Australia) and the Great Pyrenees Club of America.
-Currently I serve on the Dogs NSW Judicial Panel, the Livestock Guardian Dog Committee for the Great Pyrenees Club of America and the committee of Afghan Hound and Saluki Rescue and Rehome Australia
+Currently I serve on the Dogs NSW Judicial Panel, the Livestock Guardian Dog Committee for the Great Pyrenees Club of America, am President of the Hound Club of the ACT, and on the committee of Afghan Hound and Saluki Rescue and Rehome Australia

 Over the years I have also assisted with rescue for a range of breeds and cross breeds, taking a number of foster dogs into my home.
 One of those dogs, a Pyrenean we called 'Liza Jane', stayed with us for the rest of her life.